Bonnie Henrickson: Kansas (2004–2015)

 Henrickson's 2007–08 squad posted a winning record, finishing the campaign with a 17–16 mark, while two players were honored by the league coaches with McCray being tabbed All-Big 12 Honorable Mention and center Krysten Boogaard appearing on the Big 12 All-Rookie Team.
 The Jayhawks advanced to postseason play for the second time in Henrickson's first four seasons with a trip to the WNIT.

 Henrickson's young Jayhawk squad in 2006–07, consisting of seven freshmen and just two seniors, came on strong at the end of the year, winning five of their last seven games.
 Kelly Kohn and McCray each took home Big 12 newcomer awards as Kohn was the Big 12 Rookie of the Week (Dec.
 17, 2006) and McCray was honored as a member of the Waco Tribune-Herald Big 12 All-Freshman Team.

 A resurgence in Jayhawks' women's basketball was quite evident throughout the 2005–06 season as Henrickson's second campaign was capped off with a berth to the WNIT – KU's first postseason appearance since 2000.
 Under Henrickson's guidance that season, Kansas finished 17–13 to mark its first winning season in six years.
 Along the way, KU set a school record with 12-straight victories to open the season and snapped a 36-game drought against ranked opponents by defeating No. 23 Texas.

-Using the qualities that earned her the 2005 Carol Eckman Award – an award given by the WBCA which recognizes a coach who exemplifies spirit, integrity and character through sportsmanship, commitment to the student-athlete, honesty, ethical behavior, courage and dedication to purpose—Henrickson developed Crystal Kemp and Erica Hallman into All-Big 12 selections for the second-straight year.
+Using the qualities that earned her the 2005 Carol Eckman Award – an award given by the WBCA which recognizes a coach who exemplifies spirit, integrity and character through sportsmanship, commitment to the student-athlete, honesty, ethical behavior, courage and dedication to purpose—Henrickson developed Crystal Kemp and Erica Hallman into All-Big 12 selections for the second straight year.

 In 2004–05, Kansas posted its most wins (12) and conference wins (five) in four seasons, and placed eighth in the Big 12 Conference—the highest Jayhawk finish in five years.
 In the process, Henrickson developed Kemp and Hallman into KU's first two All-Big 12 selections since 2000–01.

-Henrickson and her staff have not only guided their athletes to victories on the court, but many have achieved tremendous accomplishments in the classroom at KU.
-Under Henrickson, the overall team GPA has steadily risen since she arrived in Lawrence and during the 2007–08 school year the Jayhawks achieved a team-record 3.11 GPA.
-In her eight seasons, the Jayhawks have earned 27 Academic All-Big 12 Team appointments.
+Henrickson and her staff not only guided their athletes to victories on the court, but many achieved tremendous accomplishments in the classroom at KU.
+Under Henrickson, the overall team GPA steadily rose since she arrived in Lawrence.
+During the 2007–08 school year, the Jayhawks achieved a team-record 3.11 GPA.
+In her eight seasons, the Jayhawks earned 27 Academic All-Big 12 Team appointments.

 On March 9, 2015, Henrickson was fired.
-Henrickson compiled a record of 186–171 while at Kansas.
+She compiled a record of 186–171 while at Kansas.